Identifying microbial drivers in biological phenotypes with a Bayesian Network Regression model: Results

 \subsection{Computational speed}

 All simulations were run on Julia 1.7.1 with compiler optimization level set to 0, IEEE math, and bounds-checking on, on servers provided by the Wisconsin Institute for Discovery.
 These servers run a Linux-based operating system on Intel Xeon Gold 6254 CPUs.
+For the theoretical simulations, the inference took an average of 1 minute 34 seconds per 10,000 Gibbs samples (burn-in and retained) for sample size of $n=100$ and 4 minutes 31 seconds per 10,000 Gibbs samples (burn-in and retained) for sample size of $n=500$.
+Recall that between 10,000 and 50,0000 Gibbs samples (burn-in and retained) were required to be generated to achieve convergence.

-For the theoretical simulations performing 50,000 generations (burn-in and retained), the inference took an average of 6 minutes 24 seconds for sample size of $n=100$ and 19 minutes 54 seconds for sample size of $n=500$.
-For the realistic simulations performing 50,000 generations (burn-in and retained), the inference took an average of 19 minutes 52 seconds for sample size of $n=500$ and 56 minutes 45 seconds for sample size of $n=1000$.
-Note that the cases which required more burn-in samples are excluded from these averages (see Tables \ref{table_burn_in_unrealistic} and \ref{table_burn_in_realistic}).
-For the real data analysis, performing 20,000 generations took 1 hour and 53 minutes.
+For the realistic simulations, the inference took an average of 1 minute 6 seconds per 10,000 Gibbs samples (burn-in and retained) for sample size of $n=50$, 1 minute 41 seconds per 10,000 Gibbs samples (burn-in and retained) for sample size of $n=200$, 6 minutes 41 seconds per 10,000 Gibbs samples (burn-in and retained) for sample size of $n=500$, and 17 minutes 14 seconds per 10,000 Gibbs samples (burn-in and retained) for sample size of $n=1000$.
+Note that a minimum of 5,000 and maximum of 600,000 Gibbs samples (burn-in and retained) were required to be generated to achieve convergence.
+Also note that for $n=50$ and $n=200$ samples an R value of 5 was used while for $R=500$ and $R=1000$ an R value of 7 was used.

+For the real data analysis, performing 200,000 generations (Gibbs samples) took 8 hours 17 minutes 41 seconds (24 minutes 53 seconds per 10,000 generations).
 Note the time per generation is much higher for the real data due to the higher dimension of the coefficient matrix.